HB-1421

 Plain Language

-Employers must train every person or entity that operates the automated decision system or uses its outputs.
-The required training curriculum covers eight topics: input data, the appeals process, potential biases, system limitations, potential adverse effects on covered individuals (listed twice, likely a drafting error), potential errors or problems, and examples of inappropriate uses.
-This training must encompass both the employer's internal staff and any external vendor operating the system on the employer's behalf.
-The statute does not specify training frequency, format, or certification requirements.
+Employers must train every person or entity that operates the ADS or uses its outputs on eight topics: system inputs, the appeals process, potential biases, system limitations, potential adverse effects on covered individuals (listed twice — likely a drafting error), potential errors or problems, and examples of inappropriate use.
+This training obligation is ongoing — it applies to anyone who operates or uses the system, presumably including new operators.
+The training must cover both technical understanding and practical risk awareness.

 Statutory Text